-The interactive map (which is available in English) allows you to zoom in on the areas of interest and to review recent test results.
+The Ministry of Health in France is keen that bathers to take note of the water quality on their favourite beaches, rivers and watering holes, and provide up-to-date information regarding the cleanliness of France's beaches and rivers.
+This interactive map (which is available in English) allows you to zoom in on the areas of interest and to review recent test results.
 The beaches and rivers are ranked from excellent (blue) to prohibited (pink).